superhylia/corner/src/pages/projects/graphics-2024.md

 permalink: 'graphics/2024/index.html'
 gallery:
   - image: ./src/assets/projects/graphic_design/2024/penelope.png
     alt: 'Inkling and Princess Peach are overlaid an alternating pink and purple pulsating circular background.
-The text "Penelope" appears in between large "PEACH" and "INK" text.'
+The text Penelope appears in between large PEACH and INK text.'
-    caption: 'A banner for user "Penelope."'
+    caption: 'A banner for user Penelope.'
   - image: ./src/assets/projects/graphic_design/2024/LeviIPoster.png
-    alt: 'Colorful notes surround "Notes from Around the World," the title of a performance presented by the Plano East Orchestra.'
+    alt: 'Colorful notes surround Notes from Around the World, the title of a performance presented by the Plano East Orchestra.'
-    caption: 'A poster for my high school orchestra program''s "Notes from Around the World" performance.'
+    caption: 'A poster for my high school orchestra program''s Notes from Around the World performance.'
   - image: ./src/assets/projects/graphic_design/2024/apollo.png
-    alt: 'The text "Apollo" lays atop art of Shinjiro Aragaki surrounded by circular waves filled in with other characters (Dante, Jill, Miller, Ocelot, and Flynn).
-"Next One" and "Truth" text appear on the top and bottom background, respectively.'
+    alt: 'The text Apollo lays atop art of Shinjiro Aragaki surrounded by circular waves filled in with other characters (Dante, Jill, Miller, Ocelot, and Flynn).
+Next One and Truth text appear on the top and bottom background, respectively.'
     caption: 'A banner for my friend Apollo.'
   - image: ./src/assets/projects/graphic_design/2024/dihgra.png
-    alt: 'Kazuya Mishima punches above Jin Kazama on top of a rainy background with the text "no limit for us" and "the struggle made me strong" handwritten over him.
-To the right, the text "dihgra" is overlaid Clive Rosfield on top of a subtly textured off-white background.'
+    alt: 'Kazuya Mishima punches above Jin Kazama on top of a rainy background with the text no limit for us and the struggle made me strong handwritten over him.
+To the right, the text dihgra is overlaid Clive Rosfield on top of a subtly textured off-white background.'
     caption: 'A banner for my friend Dihgra.'
   - image: ./src/assets/projects/graphic_design/2024/soda.png
     alt: 'The text "Soda64" appears above Kat and a collage of anime and video game characters.'